The short answer: it depends.

 Without reliable access to the courses and infrastructure to support learners, training ultimately suffers, employees become frustrated, and course completion may not be in reach.

 Newer generations of students are often assumed to be tech-savvy.
 But familiarity with social media or video games doesn’t always translate to the skills necessary for eLearning.
-Technology proficiency is necessary for any learners to complete their assignments and optimize all the functions of online learning system.
+Technology proficiency is necessary for any learners to complete their assignments and optimize all the functions of the online learning system.

 Low computer literacy isn’t the only challenge related to technology.
 Outdated devices and poor or slow Internet connection make the eLearning process frustrating, if not impossible.